mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 Database Management system used in MsPASS called `MongoDB`.
 The reason is that MongoDB is one of the most heavily used open source packages in the modern software ecosystem.
-For that reason in earlier verisions of our User's Manual we simply punted the ball and told User's to consult online sources.
+For that reason in earlier versions of our User's Manual we simply punted the ball and told User's to consult online sources.
 It became clear, however, that the firehose of information that approach creates is not for everyone.
 Hence, we created this section to reduce the firehose to a, hopefully, manageable stream of information.

 The first section, which is titled "Concepts", is introductory material.
-The material, however, is broken into subsections directed a people with specific backgrounds.
-If the title matches you start there.
+The material, however, is broken into subsections directed at people with specific backgrounds.
+If the title matches you, start there.
 If you fit none of the descriptions, read them all.
-The sections after that are organized by the letters of the standard acronymn used in many sources on database system:  CRUD (Create, Read, Update, and Delete).
+The sections after that are organized by the letters of the standard acronymn used in many sources on database system:  CRUD (Create, Read, Update, and Delete), although not that order for pedagogic reasons.
-The final section covers an auxiliary issue of MongoDB indexes. indexes are critical for read performnce, but are not required.
+The final section covers an auxiliary issue of MongoDB: indexes.
+Indexes are critical for query performance, but are not required.

 Concepts
 -------------